karlhorky/talk-notes/2015-09-26-cssconf-eu.md

 - this will only come through participation
 - maybe we can use these same techniques and connections to change things in other networks like our cities

-- changes of scale mean that improbably theories become likely and that unlikely events become certainties
+- "changes of scale mean that improbable theories become likely and that unlikely events become certainties"